CartoDB/carto-selfhosted-helm/customizations/README.md

  | Postgres      | No            |
  | Redshift      | No            |

- > :warning: You don't need to include the non supported datawarehouses in the `externalProxy.excludedDomains` property as CARTO selfhosted components will attempt a direct connection to them but you will have to allow this non-proxied traffic in your network policy.
+ > :warning: There's no need to include the non supported datawarehouses in the `externalProxy.excludedDomains` list.
+CARTO self-hosted components will automatically attempt a direct connection to those datawarehouses.

-#### Non-proxied egress traffic
+#### Enhaced control over non-proxied egress traffic

-If no network policy is applied to the namespace, all non-proxied egress traffic will be allowed.
+When no network policy is enforced, all outgoing traffic that does not pass through a proxy will be permitted.

-In more restrictive environments, you might want to ensure the CARTO selfhosted components can only connect to external services allowed by the proxy configuration (whitelist), while all other non-proxied egress traffic is blocked.
-You can find a list of the domains that should be whitelisted by the proxy for CARTO self-hosted to work.
+In restrictive environments, it is important to maintain strict control over connections made by CARTO self-hosted components.
+To achieve this, you should configure your proxy to allow only approved external services (whitelisting), while blocking any other outgoing traffic that does not go through the proxy.
+A comprehensive list of domains that must be whitelisted by the proxy for proper functioning of CARTO self-hosted can be found [here](../customizations/proxy/config/whitelisted_domains).

-This can be achieved by applying a [network policy like this one](../customizations/proxy/network_policy/restricted-internet-access-network-policy.yaml) within the same namespace.
+To accomplish this, you can apply a network policy, such as the one provided in this [example](../customizations/proxy/network_policy/restricted-internet-access-network-policy.yaml).

 ### Custom Buckets